-NGFB Open Graph+ describes the content of webpages for social websites.
-You can also enable some social sharing buttons and share the URL to a webpage, but not individual components (like images or paragraphs) within that page.
-It is possible to share the URL to an image using various techniques (browser addons, Pin It button overlays, manually cut-and-paste an image URL, etc.), but images are not HTML webpages – social websites read the header section of HTML webpages to enrich the social post.
-An image is just an image.
-Social websites do not read EXIF information within images, so images stand on their own, without any reference to their original location, or any kind of related title, description, author information, etc. Sharing an image URL is akin to sharing a paragraph of text – there is no link to the source (ie. a webpage on your site).
+NGFB describes the content of webpages for social websites.
+You can enable a variety of social sharing buttons and share the URL to a webpage (post, page, attachment, etc.), but not individual components within that webpage (like images or paragraphs).
+It is possible to share the URL of an image using various techniques (browser addons, Pin It button overlays, manually cut-and-paste an image URL, etc.), but images are not HTML webpages – social websites read the head section of HTML webpages to enrich the social post.
+An image is just an image — social websites do not read EXIF information from images, so images stand on their own, without any reference to their original location, or any kind of related title, description, author information, etc. Sharing an image URL is akin to sharing a paragraph of text – there is no parsable context / link to the source (ie. a webpage on your site).

 The correct way to share a single image, including it’s title and any descriptive text, is to share an HTML webpage that contains that image.
 This can be a simple template with no content besides the image on a black background, or the image with accompanying descriptive text, paragraph, header, sidebar, etc., but the image must be within the context of an HTML “container”.